Conjunctive Queries with Free Access Patterns under Updates

 {\bf Inductive step:} We assume the tuples in the child views are pairwise independent and show this to be the case also for parent views.

-For CQAP$_0$, the view tree construction in Fig.\@~\ref{fig:general_view_tree_construction} has three cases of inner views.
-(1) It either constructs a parent view that is a copy of the child view (this is not needed but keeps the algorithm and its analysis simpler).
-(2) Alternatively, it creates a parent view that is a projection of the child view.
-(3) The last case is a parent view that is the intersection of several child views.
+For a query in CQAP$_0$, the view tree construction in Figure\@~\ref{fig:general_view_tree_construction} has three cases of inner views: (1) It either constructs a parent view that is a copy of the child view (this is not needed but keeps the algorithm and its analysis simpler); (2) Alternatively, it creates a parent view that is a projection of the child view; (3) The last case is a parent view that is the intersection of several child views.
 We analyse each of these cases next.

 (1) This holds trivially by the induction hypothesis.